yli131/brainGRL/README.md

 This script is used to determine the optimal graph convolutional network (GCN) architecture for the problem solved in this work.
 10-fold cross validation is carried out and the \lambda is set to be 0.1 as a temporary tuning paramter between the FC reconstruction and subject-level classification.
 For each choice of model architecture, the results including mean squared error for FC regression, F1-score for subject classification and etc. across all 10 folds will be automatically saved.

+#### Step 3: Re-format the results in Step 2

+Code to run: step3_post_analysis_SC_2_FC.py

+The major usage of this script is to re-organize the results from Step 2 due to large file size.